 These appliances aren’t just pressure cookers, they are seven function multicookers.
 Those functions being: slow cooker, rice cooker, steamer, egg maker, yogurt maker, and can be used to sauté.
 To make using an Instant Pot simple, they come preinstalled with 14 different cooking presets.

 The preset options, and any recipe you program manually will be monitored by a microprocessor, receiving pressure information from dual pressure sensors.
 The microprocessor uses this information to make adjustments to ensure your meal is cooked to perfection.

 With an IP-DUO you can set a timer for your meal to begin cooking up to 24 hours later.
 Once your meal is finished cooking the pot will automatically switch to the keep warm function.
 You have the option of three different temperatures for the keep warm, so your meal is ready when you are.

 With the IP-DUO you will find 10 built-in safety features to ensure that pressure stays at a safe level while cooking.
 Pressure will not build if the pot is not in safe working order.

-The final high and low pressure cooker manufactured by Instant Pot is the IP-Smart Bluetooth.
+The final high and low pressure cooker manufactured by Instant Pot is the IP-Smart Wifi.
 This is a 6-quart pressure cooker equipped with all of the same features as the IP-DUO line.